BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 >It certainly is not a matter of condemning the industrial and technological fate of humanity.
 Rather, it is a case of reinventing this fate. -- Bernard Stiegler

-In addition to the crucial distinction between *mere technology* and the *essence of technology*, we must also examine material reality.
+In addition to the crucial distinction between *mere technology* and the *essence of technology*, we must also examine material realities.
 Who controls the production of mere technology and to what end?
-I believe that digital technology is potent and could help solve many of humanity's problems, from climate change to income distribution, sensor-based agricultural practices, food, education, and the eradication of racialization, gender discrimination, ableism, and classism.
+I believe that digital technology is potent and could support us to solve many of humanity's problems, from climate change to income distribution, sensor-based agricultural practices, food, education, and the eradication of racialization, gender discrimination, ableism, and classism.
-Digital technology can be incredible, but when decisions about its deployment and use are exclusively in the hands of businesspeople, we encounter a problem.
+Digital technology can be incredible, but when decisions about its development, deployment, and use are exclusively in the hands of businesspeople, we encounter a problem.
 These individuals implement a perilous form of a technology-driven society with the economy at its absolute center: a type of digital/computational capitalism where algorithms generate money rather than value.

 Additionally, it may be worth considering Heidegger's perspective on technology, which I am unable to elaborate fully upon here.